What Does It Take To Get That Perfect Street Style Snap?

 What does it take to get the perfect shot?

-Street style photography has become more of a sport now.
+Streetwear clothing or street style photography has become more of a sport now.
 It is not only a competition in front of fashion shows but also on the streets.
 And that’s not because people try to look fashionable on the streets.
 It’s the natural element that people want.

 Photographers get booked by fashion bloggers and models for shots that look fashionable naturally, shots that showcase the raw and spontaneous nature of street fashion, shots that show how streetwear is more than just clothes.

 Yes, it’s the emotion and the implicit culture that sells street fashion.
 For the same reason and of course, the depth in street style photography, it has literally moved in from the periphery of fashion and become an industry essential.

 And to achieve that depth, photographers go above and beyond their work and comfort zones.
 Famous photographer Tyler Joe recalls working 13 and 14 hours a day without a single break for straight eight days in New York.
 And from there to the next destination in very bad climate, not to mention the jet lag.